palvarad/animal-shelter-project/README.md

 Changes that need/should be done:

 * No digits allowed for name input.
+(DONE)

 * Display customer information when the telephone number matches an existing customer.
+(DONE)

 * Add returns to the menus that do not currently have returns.
+(DONE)

 * Notify the manager/employee when inventory for an item is below 10.
+(DONE)

 * Add the month number when prompting for the expected inventory sales.
+(DONE)